LINSANITY03/MessageKafkaPython/README.md

 To start we need to get required lib:

 - Install the kafka lib in your venv.
-Also visit https://pypi.org/project/kafka-python/ for docs
+Also visit https://pypi.org/project/kafka-python/ for docs.

   >>> pip install kafka-python